alphaparticlecode/block-a-saurus/readme.txt

 3. A Block-a-saurus game in progress!

 == Changelog ==
+= 1.0.2 =
+* Adding Block Directory info so Block-a-saurus can be installed directly from Gutenberg ()
+* Adding "game" tag for better discovereability in plugin repo ()
+* Fix loading issues with assets when WordPress is running in a sub-folder ()
+* Fixing AudioContext error in Safari ()
+* Security updates to Javascript packages
+* Bumping Tested with version to 5.5

 = 1.0.1 =
 * Fixing incompatibility with Jetpack lazy loading images (c88013)
 * Security updates to Javascript packages